MileHacker Logo

 • Mobile data coverage varies; expect slower speeds.

-• Do not depend on fast, consistent internet access for critical tasks.
+• Do not rely on fast, consistent internet access for critical tasks.

 Postal Services

 IPOSTEL is the national postal service.
-Reliability for international mail can be very low.
+Reliability for mail to other countries can be very low.
 Private courier services like DHL and FedEx may operate, but are expensive.
 Consider digital alternatives for sending important documents or messages.

 Mail Considerations